• Skip to primary navigation

 • Heat oil over medium-high heat in a medium saucepan.

-• Immediately add onion, garlic, ginger and jalapeno; fry well until golden brown, stirring frequently.
-Lower the heat if necessary, to make sure onions caramelize and don't burn.
+• When oil is hot but not smoking, add the cumin seeds and stir briefly.
+Immediately add onion, garlic, ginger, and jalapeno.
+Saute until golden brown, stirring frequently.
+Lower the heat, if necessary, to ensure onions caramelize and don't burn.
+This can take 7 to 10 minutes.

-• Add tomato paste and, stirring frequently, cook until the oil separates and the mixture becomes paste-like, about 5 minutes; Add a teaspoon or two of hot water if the mixture starts sticking to the bottom of the pan.
+• Add tomato paste and, stirring frequently, cook until the oil separates and the onion mixture becomes paste-like, about 5 minutes; Add a tablespoon or two of hot water if the mixture starts sticking to the bottom of the pan.

 Notes